Skip to content

 Key Takeaways

-• Essential for mobile app security testing: pairs with Frida or Objection to bypass SSL pinning, then captures and analyzes all HTTPS API traffic.
+• For mobile app testing, mitmproxy pairs with Frida or Objection to defeat SSL pinning, then captures every HTTPS call the app makes to its backend.

 What is mitmproxy?